Narmadha-14/fullstack_developer_capstone/README.md

 A national car dealership with local branches spread across the United States recently conducted a market survey.
 One of the suggestions that emerged from the survey was that customers would find it beneficial if they could access a central database of dealership reviews across the country.

-You are a new hire at the company.
-You are assigned the task of building a website that allows new and existing customers to look up different branches by state and look at customer reviews of the various branches.
+This project allows new and existing customers to look up different branches by state and look at customer reviews of the various branches.
 Customers should be able to create an account and add their review for any of the branches.
 The management hopes this will bring transparency to the system and also increase the trust customers have in the dealership.

 After thorough research and brainstorming, the team developed use cases for anonymous, authorized, and admin users.

+## Use cases for anonymous users:
+	1.View the Contact Us page.
+	2.View the About Us page.
+	3.View the list of dealerships.
+	4.Filter the list of dealerships by state:
+	5.Select Show all or a specific state from the State dropdown on the dealership page.
+	6.View all states if nothing is selected in the dropdown.
+	7.View a table of dealerships for the selected state when the form is submitted.
+	8.Click on a dealership to view the reviews for that dealership on the details page with each review displayed on a bootstrap card.
+	Log in using their credentials.

 ## Add user management to the Django application.